How to Become a Waiter: A Step-by-Step Guide

 Step 7: Master the Art of Upselling and Menu Knowledge

 A crucial aspect of being a successful waiter is the ability to upsell menu items and provide knowledgeable recommendations to customers.
 Familiarize yourself with the restaurant's menu, including ingredients, preparation methods, and potential pairings.
-Additionally, learn effective upselling techniques to enhance the dining experience for customers while increasing revenue for the establishment.
+Additionally, learning effective upselling techniques---such as those found in upselling techniques for servers---can enhance the dining experience for customers while increasing revenue for the establishment.

 Step 8: Excel in the Interview Process